“The mind is its own place, and in itself can make a heaven of hell, a hell of heaven…” – John Milton, Paradise Lost

 After all, the mind requires stimulation in the form of adversity.
 A hell of your own choosing.
 Doing what is hard now ensures an easy life later.

-If you go throw life wishing for comfort, your brain will compensate by creating a problem to overcome.
+If you go through life wishing for comfort, your brain will compensate by creating a problem to overcome.
 One that doesn’t make much sense, because it’s just your brain rebelling against itself.

 Our obsession with chasing happiness and this fear of being punched in the face actually weakens us mentally.